Alexander-Shein/CommentManagement/README.md

     }
 }
 ```
 As you can see here `PublishedBlogPost` has method `Comment`.
-It means that is possible to create a new comment only if you have `PublishedBlogPost` object.
+It means that it's possible to create a new comment only if you have `PublishedBlogPost` object.
 - `PUT /v{version}/comments/{commentId}/replies` - creates a replay on a comment.
 Domain Model with implementation:
 ```csharp\
 public class Comment : AggregateRoot<long>